-Symptoms of carpal tunnel syndrome often improve without surgery.
+Symptoms often improve without surgery.
 Usually non-surgical treatments are tried first.
 Anti-inflammatory medications can decrease the inflammation of tendon sheaths within the carpal tunnel.
 They can decrease pressure on the median nerve and therefore relieve some of the patient’s pain.
 Wearing a wrist splint at night (or even during the day) that keeps the wrist in a neutral position can minimize discomfort with activities.
 Cortisone shots into the area can also decrease pain, numbness and tingling.

 What does surgery for carpal tunnel syndrome involve?

-Surgical treatment for carpal tunnel syndrome consists of releasing the ligament that serves as the roof of the carpal tunnel.
+Surgery consists of releasing the ligament that serves as the roof of the carpal tunnel.
 Releasing that ligament decreases pressure on the median nerve.
 That surgery can be performed arthroscopically or through a small incision on the wrist.
 The skin is then closed.

 What is the typical recovery?